Insight • UX

 Practical voice UX patterns

-- Confirm before acting: voice commands should echo back the interpretation before executing ("Setting timer for 15 minutes.
-Is that right?")
+• Confirm before acting: echo the interpretation before executing a command, as in "Setting timer for 15 minutes.
+Is that right?"

-- Keep responses short: voice answers over 15 seconds lose attention
+• Keep responses short: once voice answers run beyond 15 seconds, attention drops.

 Designing for gesture and spatial interfaces

-Gesture interfaces range from phone swipe patterns to spatial computing hand tracking.
-The design challenge is discoverability: unlike buttons, gestures are invisible until learned.
+Gesture interfaces run from phone swipe patterns to hand tracking in spatial computing.
+The problem is discoverability.
+Unlike buttons, gestures stay invisible until someone learns them.

 Design principles for gesture